 There are important geographical differences however, while women resident in boroughs like Havering and Bromley have low pay rates that are twice as high as their male neighbours.
 In places like Newham or Southwark, this gap is smaller than 2 percentage points.

-Proportion of borough residents' jobs that are low-paid by full-time/part-time status (2021)
+Proportion of borough residents' jobs that pay below London Living Wage by full-time/part-time status (2022)

 The proportion of full-time jobs held by residents that are low-paid is below 20% for most boroughs, whereas for full-time jobs this proportion ranges from above 55% to below 25%.